Q: 4

 I don't think it's D. A is correct here.
 DSS doesn't actually do encryption, just handles signatures for integrity and authentication.
 I remember a similar question came up in my practice set.
 Let me know if anyone picked something else, but pretty sure it's A.

-Had something like this in a mock recently, pretty clear it's A.
+Had something like this in a mock, pretty sure it's A.

 Be respectful.
 No spam.